 Eating issues and body image concerns involve complex emotional and physiological issues, and a multidisciplinary treatment team model provides the most effective care for individuals struggling with these issues.
 At UVA, the Eating Disorders Consultation and Treatment Team provides care and support for students dealing with eating issues, body image, and exercise concerns.
 The team approaches eating disorders from a holistic perspective that includes psychological, psychiatric, medical, and nutritional support.

 The team works to provide students with the most ethical and effective assessment, consultation, and treatment.
 After a comprehensive evaluation, the team provides recommendations and collaborates with the student to develop a treatment plan.
 Treatment plans typically include medical monitoring, nutrition management, and psychotherapy.
 Over time, the team collaborates with students in making adjustments to treatment recommendations.
 As needed, referrals are made to psychiatry and gynecology services, or for a higher level of care.
-Additional services for students working toward recovery can include therapy or a support group through the Center for Counseling and Psychological Services (CAPS), or individual treatment offered by the Maxine Platzer Lynn Women’s Center, Ainsworth Clinic, and CAPS.
+Therapy services for students working toward recovery can include individual and/or group therapy through Counseling and Psychological Services (CAPS), the Maxine Platzer Lynn Women’s Center, the Ainsworth Clinic, or community providers.

-In addition to clinical work, the University approaches the problem of disordered eating in several ways, including education and outreach.
+In addition to clinical work, the University approaches eating issues or body image concerns in several ways, including education and outreach.
 The Coalition on Eating Disorders and Exercise Concerns is composed of students, faculty, and staff who are dedicated to advancing the understanding, prevention, and treatment of eating disorders and exercise abuse throughout the University community.

 Tips for Parents